PM Modi to attend UP's third ground breaking ceremony on Friday | Headlines

 - India

-Prime Minister Narendra Modi will be attending the third "groundbreaking" ceremony in Uttar Pradesh on Friday that aims to draw investments of over Rs 80 thousand crores into the state.
-Gautam Adani, Kumar Mangalam Birla, Sajjan Jindal, and Anant Ambani are among the bigwigs from the corporate world who are slated to attend the event. ''The groundbreaking will see an investment of Rs 80 thousand crores, which is a record,'' Industrial Development Minister Nand Gopal Gupta ''Nandi'' told reporters here Thursday.
+Prime Minister Narendra Modi will be attending the third “groundbreaking” ceremony in Uttar Pradesh on Friday that aims to draw investments of over Rs 80,000 crore into the state.
+This is the third such event held in last four years to get underway the foundation-laying of major infrastructure projects in the state.
+Gautam Adani, Kumar Mangalam Birla, Sajjan Jindal, and Anant Ambani are among the bigwigs from the corporate world who are slated to attend the event. ''The groundbreaking will see investment of Rs 80,000 crore, which is a record,'' Industrial Development Minister Nand Gopal Gupta ''Nandi'' told reporters here Thursday.

 The investments will fund at least 805 projects in the Micro, Small, and Medium Enterprise (MSME) sector, 275 in agriculture and allied industries, and 65 in pharmaceuticals and medical supplies, an official release issued here said.
 Among other projects, there will be six related to education worth Rs 1,183 crore, seven related to dairy worth Rs 489 crore, and six in animal husbandry worth Rs 224 crore, the release said.